tghamm/Anthropic.SDK/README.md

 ### Authentication

+The SDK supports multiple authentication methods for Vertex AI:

+#### 1. Explicit Authentication

-To use Vertex AI, you'll need to provide your Google Cloud Project ID and Region:
+You can provide your Google Cloud Project ID and Region explicitly:

 ```csharp
 // Create a Vertex AI client with project ID and region